pulp/pulp/docs/sphinx/rpm-user-guide/admin-client/repositories.rst

 can be removed (and thus reset to the default) by omitting a value or specifying ``""`` as the value.
 For example::

- repo update --id demo --verify_checksum "" --proxy_url=
+ repo update --id demo --verify-checksum "" --proxy-url=

 See the documentation for :ref:`repository create <repo-create>` for more information on the possible configuration.